armanddebesse/Octoprint-CheckList-Displayer/README.md

 ## Installation

+There are two ways to install this plugin:

+### Method 1: Manual Installation

-To install this plugin, follow these steps:
+Follow these steps:

 1. Clone this repository or download the ZIP file and extract it.
 2. Navigate to the plugin directory in the terminal.